mholtrop/RunData/README.md

 # RunData
-Python Library to make is easier to query the Run Database (RCDB) and Mya for information.
+Python Library to make it easier to query the Run Database (RCDB) and Mya for information.